mtgjson/mtgjson-website/docs/abstract-models/prices/README.md

 > Parent property: `data`

 ::: warning
 This data model is unique compared to all other data models because all of its keys are variable/optional and the model is not flat.
-The following documentation takes that in to account by documenting a direct example of a card.
 :::

 ### Price Providers